-From a disease point of view an increase in temperature can have many affects.
+From a disease point of view an increase in temperature can have many effects.
 Bacterial, viral and fungal disease will, in general, have shorter generation times.
 It is possible that some diseases, which transmit above a minimum temperature, will increase in prevalence.
 Not all effects on disease will be detrimental.
-For example the seasonal window of infectivity of some serious infectious conditions such as viral haemorrhagic septicaemia virus (VHSV) or the freshwater viral disease infectious pancreatic necrosis virus (IPNV) could be shortened, whilst others that require a minimum temperature to cause clinical symptoms and transmission, such as Bacterial Kidney Disease (BKD) in freshwater salmonids, could be lengthened.
-However, as most fish are poikilothermic (have a body temperature that varies) their physiology is largely governed by the temperature of their surrounding environment and warmer water will mean the immune system of these animals will function more effectively in preventing the establishment of infections (up to the thermal optimum of the animal) (Bowden et al., 2007).
+For example the seasonal window of infectivity of some serious infectious conditions such as Viral Haemorrhagic Septicaemia Virus (VHSV) or the freshwater viral disease Infectious Pancreatic Necrosis Virus (IPNV) could be shortened, whilst others that require a minimum temperature to cause clinical symptoms and transmission, such as Bacterial Kidney Disease (BKD) in freshwater salmonids, could be lengthened.
+However, as most fish are poikilothermic their physiology is largely governed by the temperature of their surrounding environment and warmer water will mean the immune system of these animals will function more effectively in preventing the establishment of infections (up to the thermal optimum of the animal; Bowden et al., 2007).
 It is therefore possible that clinical infections will not increase as fewer infections become established in the host.
 Once the thermal optimum is exceeded, then the function of the immune system will decline and physiological stress and oxygen depletion (warmer water holds less oxygen in solution than cold water) may well lead to disease and welfare issues.

-Some viral infections can only occur between narrow temperature ranges, often 10-12°C, usually during spring and autumn.
+Some viral infections can only occur between narrow temperature ranges, often 10-12°C (Bricknell et al., 2006a), usually during spring and autumn.
 Under warmer conditions this temperature window may decrease in the spring (and occur earlier in the year) as more rapid warming of water occurs in spring.
 Conversely if cooling of the environment is delayed during the autumn this temperature window may become extended and occur later in the year.
 Additionally, warmer water conditions may allow the establishment of exotic diseases, which are currently excluded as the climate is too cool to permit transmission.
 Beneficially, diseases that occur under cool environments, e.g. cold water vibriosis, may become much rarer if the ecosystem is not cold enough for their biology.

-If shellfish experience super-optimal thermal conditions (as will be more likely, particularly for inter-tidally cultivated species, given the predicted changes in temperature for the regions where they are cultivated) they will also be more susceptible to bacterial, viral and parasitic infections.
+If shellfish experience super-optimal thermal conditions (as will be more likely, particularly for intertidally cultivated species, given the predicted changes in temperature for the regions where they are cultivated) they may be more susceptible to bacterial, viral and parasitic infections.

-By their nature it is difficult to understand the response of diseases of unknown aetiology (where the cause of the disease is not understood) to increase in temperature.
+By their nature it is difficult to understand the response of diseases of unknown aetiology to increase in temperature.
 Some may become established in the UK, new ones may develop as a result of the warmer conditions while others that occur under cooler water regimes may decline.